scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

-You conjure a flurry of ice shards in a 3x3 tilr area adjacent to you.
+You conjure a flurry of ice shards in a 3x3 tile area adjacent to you.
 Make a spellcasting roll against the creatures Stamina save.
 On success they take 2 wound dice in cold damage, gaining 1 level of Slow for the next minute on a critical.

 add a wound die and increase the area by 1 for every level cast above 2nd.